LivingLogic/LivingLogic.Python.xist/OLDNEWS.rst

 Changes in ll-orasql 1.16 (released 02/21/2007)
 ===============================================

-*	A parameter :var:`unicode` has been added to various constructors and methods.
+*	A parameter :obj:`unicode` has been added to various constructors and methods.
 	This parameter can be used to get strings (i.e. ``VARCHAR2`` and ``CLOB``\s) as :class:`unicode` object instead of :class:`str` objects.